jtarchie/github-pullrequest-resource/README.md

 * `disable_forks`: *Optional*, default false.
 If set to `true`, it will filter out pull requests that were created via users that forked from your repo.

+* `only_mergeable`: *Optional*, default false.
+If set to `true`, it will filter out pull requests that are not mergeable.
+A pull request is mergeable if
+  - It has no merge conflicts.
+  - The current user has push permissions to the base repository.
+  - It has at least one review and has been Approved.

 * `label`: *Optional.* If set to a string it will only return pull requests that have been marked with that specific label.
 It is case insensitive.